 Watch the coolant temperature volts rise slow and steady on the scan tool and look for problems.
 This verifies the correct operation of the sensor and the integrity of the wiring between the computer and the sensor.

 If the coolant temperature and voltage remains at a fixed value, yet the vehicle continues to warm up, you may have a dead coolant temperature sensor or bad wiring between the sensor and the computer.

 Reading scan tool data gives you insight on what the failure might be.
 When the dreaded check engine light comes on and the vehicle sets a specific code you can then pull up the data stream for that system on the obd II automotive scanner.

-The obd 2 scan tool is very easy to use in my opinion.
-In most cases and on the majority of automobiles you will find the OBD connector just left of and below the steering column.
+The OBD II scan tool is very easy to use in my opinion.
+In most cases and on the majority of automobiles you will find the on board diagnostic connector just left of and below the steering column.

 The exact location is usually pointed out in the owners manual as well.
 After finding the connector simply plug in the diagnostic tool and begin reading the scan tool data.
-Most scan tools come with cd's that provide a good knowledge base for beginner diagnosis.
+Most scan tools come with paper manuals or discs that provide a good knowledge base for beginner diagnosis.